EmreCakmakQA/Inventory-Management-System/README.md

 What things you need to install the software and how to install them

 ```
 Install: Eclipse IDE for Java and JDK14 as well as MySQL Server (locally running the project).
-You can also run the MySQL Server on a GCP instance
+You can also run the MySQL Server on a GCP instance.

 ```

 ### Installing

 The repository can be cloned with the following command in your terminal Make sure you are running the latest version of Java and MySQL 5.7 Server.
 The DBUtils files need to be changed to reflect this with your MySQL IP address.
+Cloning the project will give you an IMS-Starter directory which you can open in Eclipse or another IDE of your choice.

 ```
-git clone
+git clone <repoURL>.git
 ```

 ### Running the project